CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 SH2 College Road to Silverstream Station

 This project is for vertical and horizontal curve realignment and the addition of a passing lane along a 1.7 km section of SH2 north of Waipukurau in Central Hawke’s Bay.
-It will improve the efficiency and safety of this key freight route between Hawke’s Bay, the Manawatū and Tairāwhiti and will improve the connection to Napier Port.
-This project will support regional economic growth by reducing travel times, improving access and efficiencies for moving people and goods along this key route.
+It has improved the efficiency and safety of this key freight route between Hawke’s Bay, the Manawatū and Tairāwhiti and has improved the connection to Napier Port.
+This project supports regional economic growth by reducing travel times, improving access and efficiencies for moving people and goods along this key route.

 Find out more about the SH2 College Road to Silverstream project